shubham7saxena/RiteekS.github.io/_posts/2017-07-10-Importance-of-coding-convention-and-its-practice.md

 Using similar names is a worse practice.
 Because it will be very hard to spot the differences for example having two variables coordinate and coordinates, has every same character except last one.
 This kind of differences are very hard to spot and are even harder to find during the code review.

 ### Prefer descriptive name over short form
-Name should be able to describe its context, if name is going longer for the same reason then there is no problem, use the longert name.
+Name should be able to describe its context, if name is going longer for the same reason then there is no problem, use the longer name.
 For example use gameOfLife instead of gol.

 ### Use Consistent Naming
 This is another best coding practice.
 Try not to use the synonyms for similar methods like kill(), finish().